A polyhedral approach to the invariant of Bierstone and Milman: Pairs and their characteristic polyhedra

-As it is shown in \cite{BerndPoly}, Example 4.9, these polyhedra are not necessarily invariant under the equivalence relation $ \sim $.
-But still we see later how we can get intrinsic information on the idealistic exponent $ \IE_\sim $ by using them.
-Since the mentioned example is crucial for our further investigations, we briefly recall it:
+The polyhedron $ \Delta (\IE,u,y) $ is not necessarily invariant under the equivalence relation $ \sim $.
+Nonetheless, we see later how we can get intrinsic information on the idealistic exponent by using it.
+Since it motivates our further investigation, let us briefly recall an example, where the polyhedron changes under $ \sim $.

-\begin{Ex} The origin of this example is \cite{BMexc}, Example 5.14, p.788 and it has been slightly modified and worked out for our setting together with Vincent Cossart.